Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Surface representation, discretization, and quadrature

 with $L^2$ norm

 which serves as a triangle-by-triangle error estimate.
 The global absolute and relative errors can then be estimated as

 and

 respectively.
-As we will see below, these error estimates are approximately one order of magnitude larger than the error in the radiated field.
+Such estimates are uniformly robust for second-kind integral equation formulations \cite{boyd,lee1997fast,trefspec}.
+As we will see below, the far field errors are approximately one order of magnitude smaller.
 This is not surprising, since the field quantity is obtained from the density through the process of integration.
 Note that the $\ell_2$ norm of the sequence $\{\delta\rho_j\}_{j=1}^{\Ntri}$ equals $\|\delta \rho\|_2$.
 Plotting the piecewise constant function $\delta\rho_j$ on the triangulated surface helps visualize regions with large errors and identifies triangles which require local refinement if the obtained accuracy is not sufficient.
 The error estimation is analogous for vector densities, such as the electric current.

-\section{Far Field estimation}
+\section{Far field estimation}

 The far field induced by a given electric or magnetic current can be computed from the Fourier transform of the currents themselves (see \cite{cardama}).
-In some of our formulations, such as the auRCSIE and the DPIE, the unknowns are non-physical quantities.
+In some of our formulations, such as the DPIE, the unknowns are non-physical quantities.
 One could develop expressions for the far field in terms of these unknowns using standard parallel-ray approximations.
 This approach, however, has some disadvantages that we will discuss later.
 A second option is to use a spherical \emph{proxy surface} that contains the full scatterer and first compute the corresponding electric and magnetic fields on that sphere.
 The principle of equivalent currents can then be used to compute the field at any point in the far field (or the far field pattern itself).
 This latter method has some stability advantages, and is worth describing in more detail.

-For known electric and magnetic currents along the proxy sphere~$S_{R_0}$ of radius~$R_0$ (with~$R_0$ sufficiently large so as to enclose the scatterer), the far field pattern is given by:
+For known electric and magnetic currents~$\bJ,\bM$ along the proxy sphere~$S_{R_0}$ of radius~$R_0$ (with~$R_0$ sufficiently large so as to enclose the scatterer), the far field pattern is given by:

 where